WilliwadelmaWisky/DatabaseSQL/README.md

 ## Features
 <p align="justify">
     The database supports all the basic CRUD operations Examples on the supported sql syntax below.
 If you want to use values with spaces, only single quotes are supported.
 Syntax allows additional spaces/newlines in the sql expressions and is not case sensitive.
+The database http server has cors enabled so browser can communicate with the server.
 </p>

 ### Create a new Table